victronenergy/venus-html5-app/README.md

 basic combinations of display "splits".
 The base 1/1 ui is 1280 x 720, which can be changed in the header.
 In the radiator there are the basic ui and multiple split screen variations available relative to the "base" size.

 To run this ui it is recommended to use mocked data.
-Run the mocked devserver as desctibed above and start the radiator ui with `npm run test-radiator`.
-The radiator had autoreload that automatically reloads changes made to src/ similar to the basic dev autoreload.
+Run the mocked mqtt as described above and start the radiator ui with `npm run test-radiator`.
+The radiator has autoreload that automatically reloads changes made to src/ similar to the basic dev autoreload.
 It also hot reloads changes made to the test/displays/index.html

 ## Metrics available